SFH-Foundation/sfhfoundation/docs/videos/conversations/ultimate-contentment.md

 # Ultimate Contentment

-On this page, you will find 5 longer talks given by Shaykh Fadhlalla in Sweden in August 2017 in which he goes into great detail on the theme of Ultimate Contentment, or **Ihsan**.
-Before watching the videos, it may well be useful to reflect on some extracts we have collected from two of the Shaykh's books, _"[Son of Karbala](https://zahrapublications.pub/book-SonOfKarbala.php#bookTitle)_" and _"[Friday Discourse](https://zahrapublications.pub/book-FridayDiscourses-Volume1.php#bookTitle)_":
+On this page, you will find 5 longer talks given by Shaykh Fadhlalla in Sweden in August 2017 in which he goes into detail on the theme of Ultimate Contentment.
+Before watching the videos, it may be useful to reflect on some extracts we have collected from two of Shaykh's books, <a href="https://zahrapublications.pub/book-SonOfKarbala.php#bookTitle" target="_blank">"Son of Karbala"</a> and <a href="https://zahrapublications.pub/book-FridayDiscourses-Volume1.php#bookTitle" target="_blank">"Friday Discourse"</a>:

 ## In Perfect Joy, In Timeless Bliss